 Literacy in Jewish Text

 Not without justification the term “People of the Book” has been used to describe Jewish civilization.
 Although the phrase could be used for many text-based civilizations, what makes the term so apt is that it was precisely text-centrality that allowed for the durability and sustainability of Jewish culture throughout 2000 years of global dispersal.
-Together with the centrality of text, the persistence of the interpretive tradition of those texts account for the interplay of coherence and diversity signatory of Jewish civilization throughout its thousands of years of existence.

 The curriculum of the One-Year Jewish Studies Program runs chronologically from Torah and Midrash, through Medieval Jewish Philosophy and Responsa Literature to Modern Jewish Philosophy and Literature, with courses taught by prominent scholars, including leading professors from major Israeli, American and European universities.
 It also includes Hebrew Ulpan at three levels, a three-week study trip to Israel, and hands-on project work during the year.